-X-Cart offers a tax class feature that allows assigning special tax rates to groups of products and delivery costs if required.
+X-Cart offers a tax class feature that you can use to assign special tax rates to groups of products and delivery costs if required.
 Tax classes differentiate by the rate calculation rules.

 Product Tax Classes

-According to your country's laws, you may need to charge different taxes for different types of products.
+According to your country's laws, you may need to charge different taxes for different product types.
 For instance, you may need to calculate sales tax differently for alcohol and no-alcohol products.

-Using the tax class feature in X-Cart 5 you can organize your products into groups according to what sales tax rate calculation rules need to be used for them.
+Using the tax class feature in your online store, you can organize products into groups according to the tax rate calculation rules.

-For example, if you have a food store selling both alcohol and no-alcohol products, and you need to calculate sales tax differently for those two groups of products, you will need two tax classes - one for alcohol products and one for no-alcohol products.
-To make it work, you will need to specify how tax rates should be calculated for each of these tax classes.
+For example, suppose you have a food store selling both alcohol and no-alcohol products, and you need to calculate sales tax differently for those two groups of products.
+In that case, you will need two tax classes - one for alcohol products and another for no-alcohol products.
+To make it work, you will need to specify the calculation rules for each tax class.
 You will also need to assign a tax class to every product in your store.
-This way all the products will have appropriate tax rates applied to them.
+This way, all products will have appropriate tax rates applied to them.

-In X-Cart 5, every product needs to have a tax class assigned to it.
-By default, new products are created with the Default tax class assigned.
-If you expect all of your store's products to use the same tax rates, you do not need to create any additional tax classes - just use the Default tax class for all rates.
-However, if you are going to have different tax rates for different types of products - like in the example with alcohol and no-alcohol products - then you will need additional tax classes.
+X-Cart requires that every product must have a tax class assigned to it.
+By default, all new products have the Default tax class set.
+Therefore, if you expect all of your store's products to use the same tax rates, you do not need to create any additional tax classes - use the Default tax class for all rates.
+However, if you will have different tax rates for different types of products - like in the example with alcohol and no-alcohol products - you will need additional tax classes.